Jamil Haque: Assassination of Ziaur Rahman

 After Zia was killed, Jamil Haque and Lt.
 Colonel Fazle, who was also wounded, were taken to the Combined Military Hospital in Chittagong.
 When the other conspirators were escaping, Major Khaled picked up Fazle and Jamil from the hospital.
-However, the journey was two much for the pair and Major Khalid abandoned them at Faikchari, where they were arrested.
+However, the journey was too much for the pair, and Major Khalid abandoned them at Faikchari, where they were arrested.

 Death

 Jamil was hanged on 23 September 1981, at Chittagong Prison.
 He was buried at Garibullah Shah Cemetery in Chittagong.